This is the original equation. | ax2 + bx + c = 0 |

 Scaling arguments are among the simplest and most powerful tools in theoretical physics.
 They allow you to reach remarkably concrete conclusions about a problem even when you don’t know essentially any details about the system in question.
 The key idea is to imagine scaling the system up or down in size, and then saying something about how it should change as you do so.

 For example, suppose you don’t know anything about triangles except that they have an area.
-Since area is measured in units of length squared, you can immediately say that if you take some triangle and make its length X times bigger, than its area must get X^2 times larger.
+Since area is measured in units of length squared, you can immediately say that if you take some triangle and make its length times bigger, than its area must get times larger.

 Meanwhile, all the side lengths of the bigger triangle are exactly two times longer than for the smaller one.

 What all this means is that, for a given triangle, the area is proportional to the square of any one of its side lengths.
-I know this because as I make the triangle X times bigger, the side lengths all get X times longer, and the area gets X^2 times bigger.
+I know this because as I make the triangle times bigger, the side lengths all get times longer, and the area gets times bigger.
 So if I want I can write

 The “something” in that equation depends on the angles in the triangle, but for now let’s assume that I am more or less completely ignorant about triangles and I can’t tell you what it is.
 Luckily enough for ignorant me, it turns out I don’t need to know what the “something” is in order to prove the Pythagorean theorem.